johnwandera37/Easy-Scheduler-Mobile-App-System/README.md

 - i3 or AMD CPU supporting windows Hypervisor
 - 64-bit Microsoft Windows 10
 - Minimum 4GB RAM
-- Free Storage of at least 10GB
+- Free Storage of at least 10GB for Android Studio

 ### Non-Functional Requirements

 - The system should be simple and light weight for ease access
 - Should be responsive to different screen sizes
+- should be able to change themes on dark and light mode

 ### Functional Requirements